 - A rigorously representative sample of the country’s low-income population

 - Each of the main types of poverty represented (e.g., suburban poverty; deindustrializing poverty; rural poverty; reservation poverty; border poverty)

 - Samples stratified by the depth of poverty (e.g., deep poverty, near poverty)

 - The qualitative protocol is supplemented with a short survey, on-site experiments, and administrative data

 - The country’s new go-to resource for directly listening to the voices of the country’s low-income population and evaluating hypotheses about poverty

 - A carefully developed study backed by leading institutions

-The goals: To provide high-quality and timely evidence on how the poor are coping with poverty; to understand the sources of and reactions to poverty across the many different types of poverty; and to allow the U.S. and Canada to develop poverty policy on the basis of high-quality and comprehensive evidence.
+The goals: To provide high-quality and timely evidence on how the poor are coping with poverty; to understand the sources of and reactions to poverty across the many different types of poverty; and to allow the U.S. to develop poverty policy on the basis of high-quality and comprehensive evidence.
 Read more here.